Browse Articles

 Why Use JWT (JSON Web Token)?

-The following software needs to be installed in our system before starting the work.
+The following software must be installed in our system before starting the work.

-ASP.NET Core comes with many built-in template such as Angular, React, etc. I am using Angular template to demonstrate the concept.
-We can create an application by using Angular template of Visual Studio (2017 or higher) or using CLI (Command Line Interface).
+ASP.NET Core comes with many built-in templates such as Angular, React, etc. I am using the Angular template to demonstrate the concept.
+We can create an application by using the Angular template of Visual Studio (2017 or higher) or using CLI (Command Line Interface).

-Following .net core CLI command will create an ASP.NET Web API project with Angular with project name "TokenbasedAuthentication" in the current folder.
+Following the .Net Core CLI command will create an ASP.NET Web API project with Angular with the project name "TokenbasedAuthentication" in the current folder.

 <dotnet new angular –n TokenbasedAuthentication

-In this template, Angular client App and Web API are shipped together in one project, however we can create two separate project: one for Angular and other for web API.
+In this template, the Angular client App and Web API are shipped together in one project, however, we can create two separate projects:

 services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)